Syedd18/CloudDrive/README.md

 ---

-# 📄 License
+# License

-Licensed under the MIT License.
+This project is licensed under the MIT License.

 ---